Essential Staff Handbook Policies

 • This policy will set out the Company’s commitment to fairness and fair working practices.
 This will cover an array of areas including recruitment, terms and conditions, pay and benefits, promotion, dismissals and redundancy.
 The policy will outline the Company’s stance on unfair treatment and provide guidance on how individuals should be treated and repercussions of breaching this policy.

-Whilst failing to have an equality and equal opportunities policy in place is not unlawful, discrimination is.
+Whilst failing to have such a policy in place is not unlawful, discrimination is.
 Having an equality and equal opportunities policy in place will set the bar on how creating an inclusive and equal workplace and encourage staff to meet and maintain that bar.

 • A whistleblowing policy will provide guidance to all staff on how they can raise workplace concerns, who they can direct these concerns too and reassurance that their concerns will remain confidential.
 The policy will also set out the responsibilities for all staff when concerns are raised.